mkisecok/Vanilla-JS-Projects/Slider/README.md

-This project written by Jase
+This project originally written by Jase
-(January 16, 2021) from public source .
+(January 16, 2021) from public source freefrontend.